How To Write a Time Tracking Policy

 How Smart Small Businesses Track Employee Time

-Ditch manual employee timesheets and start tracking time with the cloud-based time clock that’s been successfully adopted by over 15,000 businesses and 125,000 employees.
+Ditch manual employee time sheets and start tracking time with the cloud-based time clock that’s been successfully adopted by over 15,000 businesses and 157,000 individuals.
 Your first 30 days of OnTheClock are free.

 OnTheClock Employee Time Tracking